Getting to campus and getting around

 ADA placards

-If you plan to use an Americans With Disabilities Act (ADA) placard to park on campus, you’ll need to register your placard by mail or in person and purchase a KU parking permit.
+If you plan to use an Americans with Disabilities Act (ADA) placard to park on campus, you’ll need to register your placard by mail or in person and purchase a KU parking permit.

 JayLift